MaxOhn/Bathbot/README.md

 Work in progress discord bot port for the game [osu!](https://osu.ppy.sh/home) from [PP-Generator](https://github.com/MaxOhn/PP-Generator) to rust

 ## Setup
-- [rosu](https://github.com/MaxOhn/rosu) and [roppai](https://github.com/MaxOhn/roppai) must be cloned into the same directory as this repo (be sure roppai can be built by following its Readme)
+- [roppai](https://github.com/MaxOhn/roppai) must be cloned into the same directory as this repo (be sure roppai can be built by following its Readme)
 - Be sure there is a MySQL server runnning which the application can access
   - In case MySQL is missing, [download](https://dev.mysql.com/downloads/installer/) it
   - Install as full package and start the server, specifically make sure MySQL-Connector-C-6.1 or similar is included